 There is no doubt that there are a lot of satisfied multi-unit operators.

 “Multi-unit ownership is everything we thought it would be.
 All of our studios are very healthy and we have hit or exceeded all of our financial targets,” says Painting with a Twist franchisee, Todd Owen, who owns four locations.
 “Growth inherently takes a lot of time, effort, dedication, perseverance, and tenacity.
 If you love what you do, it’s not work.
 It’s more like a hobby that you make money doing.
 That’s a pretty good combination.”

 Those who are succeeding in multi-unit franchising did a lot of research, including exploring how much money they could realistically make, prior to committing to a brand.
-A great research tool for doing so is FBR’s Franchise Buyer’s Toolkit, which features a three-hour How Much Money Can You Make? online Course that includes a downloadable Excel worksheet to help you make realistic, personalized financial projections.
 For more multi-unit specific information, read our free 2017 Top Multi-Unit Franchises guide.

 The following data regarding multi-unit franchisees’ income was obtained from Franchise Business Review’s latest multi-unit franchisee research.
 Please note that the numbers are for average pre-tax income, which means some franchisees we surveyed made less while others made more.

 You may also find which three franchise sectors our multi-unit research identified as being the most lucrative of interest.